Jack Simon, Baron Simon of Glaisdale: Early life

 He returned to legal practice in 1946, and was appointed King's Counsel in 1951.
-At the time of his death, he was the last surviving person to have been originally appointed as King's Counsel.

 Political career

 Simon's career then took a political turn: at the 1951 general election which returned Winston Churchill to office, he was elected as Conservative Member of Parliament (MP) for Middlesbrough West, winning the seat from Labour.
 He held the seat for 11 years.

 Despite continuing his legal practice, he was attentive to constituency matters, and increased his majority in the 1955 general election.
 Politically, he was a founder of the One Nation Group.
 He was Parliamentary Private Secretary to the Attorney-General, Sir Lionel Heald, for three years, and then held three ministerial positions.
 He was appointed as a Parliamentary Under-Secretary of State at the Home Office in 1957.
 He took charge of the bill that became the Homicide Act 1957, earning the respect of Rab Butler, then Home Secretary.

 A year later, the ministerial team at the Treasury resigned en masse; Derick Heathcoat-Amory became the new Chancellor of the Exchequer, replacing Peter Thorneycroft and Simon was promoted to become Financial Secretary to the Treasury, replacing Enoch Powell.
 Simon held this second office for only one year, being appointed Solicitor-General in 1959 to replace Sir Harry Hylton-Foster on his election as Speaker of the House of Commons; meanwhile, Sir Reginald Manningham-Buller was Attorney General.
 Simon was rewarded on taking this third office with a knighthood, and became a Privy Councillor in 1961.